ginkgo-project/ginkgo/README.md

     *   `COMPUTE`, `COMPUTE(CODE)`, `(CODE)`, `MaxPTX`
     *   `Off`

-    `Auto` will automatically detect the architectures of GPUs present on the system. `Kepler`, `Maxwell`, `Pascal` and `Volta` will add flags for all architectures of that particular GPU generation. `COMPUTE` and `CODE` are placeholders that should be replaced with compute and code numbers (e.g. for `compute_70` and `code_70` `COMPUTE` and `CODE` should be replaced with `70`. `MaxPTX` will select the latest architecture supported by the
+    `Auto` will automatically detect the present CUDA architectures in the system. `Kepler`, `Maxwell`, `Pascal` and `Volta` will add flags for all architectures of that particular CUDA generation. `COMPUTE` and `CODE` are placeholders that should be replaced with compute and code numbers (e.g. for `compute_70` and `code_70` `COMPUTE` and `CODE` should be replaced with `70`. `MaxPTX` will select the latest architecture supported by the